 A diagnosis of breast cancer can be terrifying enough.
 Finding out that mastectomy (surgery to remove one or both breasts) is required to treat the cancer can compound the devastation.
 For some women, the feelings surrounding the loss of one or both breasts can be nearly as overwhelming as the cancer diagnosis itself.

-While there’s no procedure that can restore feeling in the breast region after a mastectomy, recent advances have expanded the range of reconstruction options available to women today.
+Recent advances have expanded the range of reconstruction options available to women today.
 Patients can get excellent cosmetic results whether they choose to have the procedure done with breast implants or using their own tissue, generally known as flap surgery.

 At Memorial Sloan Kettering Cancer Center (MSK), our plastic surgeons are working tirelessly to refine reconstruction options, and many of them are innovators in the field.
 Establishing good communication with patients is key to their success.

 MSK also has physician assistants specially trained in tattoo artistry, who create remarkably realistic 3D nipples and areolas for hundreds of patients a year.
 You can learn more here.

 To help you better understand your choices, we spoke with MSK plastic and reconstructive surgeon Michelle Coriddi, MD.

 “Reconstruction involves multiple options, and deciding on the best one is personal,” says Dr. Coriddi.
 “I take time with each patient to discuss all of their options and the likely outcome of each one.”

 What is the goal of breast reconstruction, and what factors do you take into consideration when making a recommendation?